kbaggen/SPINDELMATE/README.md

 ### Installing and Download

-> 1. Install CP210x USB to UART Bridge VCP Drivers so you P C can find and see the NodeMCU/Wemos D1 Mini.
+> 1. Install CP210x USB to UART Bridge VCP Drivers (https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers) so you PC can find and see the NodeMCU/Wemos D1 Mini.
-> 2. Install ESP Home Flasher, e.g. flash program to flash install-bins onto the ESP32.
+> 2. Install ESP Home Flasher (https://github.com/esphome/esphome-flasher/releases), e.g. flash program to flash install-bins onto the ESP32.
 The flash program also give your the possibility to see and view what going on inside logger (see video above).
 > 3. Download the Install-bin files accordingly under releases here at Github.

 NOTICE!
 Please remember to hold and press “BOOT” during the start of upload to the ESP32.